emmajanedrews/base-template/_posts/2017-11-30-keep-your-home-safe-this-winter-with-these-4-tips.md

 Third, remove the screens from all of your windows.
 This will allow 30% to 40% more natural light to enter your home, which will give it more solar heat and make it more energy-efficient.

 Finally, **shut off all water valves connected to your outdoor spigots and store away any water hoses.** This will prevent any water breaks or leaks your home might incur if anything freezes.
-This will also spare your hoses from any cracking.&nbsp;
+This will also spare your hoses from any cracking.

-If you have any more questions about protecting your home this winter, you’re curious about what’s happening in our West Fargo market, or you’d like a list of &nbsp;vendors I use on a day-to-day basis, don’t hesitate to give me a call or send me an email.
+If you have any more questions about protecting your home this winter, you’re curious about what’s happening in our West Fargo market, or you’d like a list of  vendors I use on a day-to-day basis, don’t hesitate to give me a call or send me an email.
 I’d be glad to help you.